Why does the current training posts system need to change?

 Patient safety driving improvement

-Patient safety remains a key driver behind this work programme, a collaboration between Health Education England (HEE) and NHS Education and Improvement (NHSE/I), and will inform all future decision-making.
+Patient safety remains a key driver behind this work programme, being led and delivered by NHS England (NHSE), and will inform all future decision-making.
 This overdue spotlight on current systems gives us a valuable opportunity to improve patient outcomes by creating better alignment around training, service, and patient needs in the future.

 What will the programme achieve?